Tech Products

 randommcperson★★★★May 2025

-Great phone, does everything, battery lasts all day like the review says.
-Docked one star because it's genuinely huge, my thumb can't reach half the screen.
+Great phone, does everything, battery lasts all day no problem.
+Docked one star because it's huge, my thumb can't reach half the screen.
 You adjust, but you notice.

 engin33rguy★★★★Feb 2025